choobs96/trading_journal_0xB/README.md

 npm run dev
 ```

-The frontend will run on `http://localhost:5173`
+The frontend will run on the configured port (default: 5173)

 ## Usage